Charlie Parker's ceramic career began in 1967, at the age of 14 when he joined Minnesota Clay Company as a part time clay mixer.

 Through his experience Mr. Parker has established himself in the clay community as both an artist and educator.
 In November 2010 Charlie left St. Pete Clay in order to fulfill his life long dream of owning his own studio, Charlie Parker Pottery.

 Charlie has received numerous awards, including an award of excellence, two awards of merit and several purchase awards at CraftART; the annual art show sponsored by Florida Craftsmen.
+In 2018 Charlie was given the Muse award for Artist Of The Year.

 In 2002, Charlie won a purchase award of merit at the 49th annual Florida Craftsmen juried members show for a covered jar, a piece which was also published in Ceramics Monthly 2002 Summer issue.